 Often drunk at Christmas, it is served in France as soon as the cold weather hits.
 (Note, there is no French version of eggnog.)
 Sitting at a café terrasse in Paris, with a cup of vin chaud in your hands, is the perfect way to catch up with friends.
 Or at an evening apéro at someone’s home, in the middle of a winter storm.
 There is no wrong way, is there?

 What type of Wine to use?

 Vin chaud in France is usually made with red wines that are young and fruity.
 Choose wines that is not over 4 years old, as it tends to lose its fruity flavor as it ages.
-Avoid heavier wines from Burgundy are not the best for vin chaud, as th are not meant to be flexible with the flavors of the spice and fruit.
+Wines with more structure like wines from Burgundy are not the best for vin chaud, as th are not meant to be flexible with the flavors of the spice and fruit.

 Remember, you don’t need that expensive bottle of Paulliac, save that for dinner!

 Every chef has their own combination of ingredients, but the basic spices in a vin chaud are cinnamon, star anise, ginger, cloves, nutmeg, cardamom, and sugar.
 You can also add a touch of orange or citrus lemon if you wish.

 For a stronger version of vin chaud, add a dollop of cognac.